 OUR board

 Our strength comes from the dedication and diversity of our scrappy, all-volunteer Board.
 Collectively, we bring a wide range of expertise, lived experiences, and shared commitment to San Miguel.
-No fancy galas, no fanfare, no layers of bureaucracy.
+No fancy galas, no fanfare, no endless layers of bureaucracy.
 Just steady, behind-the-scenes stewardship that’s laser-focused on real community impact.

 Jeffery Lynn Spears, Secretary